stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 ## Safeguard 4.01	(IG1)	Establish and Maintain a Secure Configuration Process

 The implementation of Safeguard 4.01 is operationally equivalent to the defensive mitigation for _2023 Statewide Information Technology Control Standards_ CM-1 and CM-9; a critical element in the defensive mitigations for _Standards_ CM-2, CM-6, CM-7(1), SA-3, SA-8, and SA-10; and contributes to the defensive mitigation for _Standard_ CM-7.
-[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-401---establish-and-maintain-a-secure-configuration-process)

 **Assessed Elements:**